Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part5/GitHub-Docker-Runner-Azure-Part5.md

 ### Overview

-All the code used in this tutorial can be found on my GitHub project: [docker-github-runner-windows](https://github.com/Pwd9000-ML/docker-github-runner-windows) or [docker-github-runner-linux](https://github.com/Pwd9000-ML/docker-github-runner-linux).
+All the code used in this tutorial can be found on my GitHub project: [docker-github-runner-linux](https://github.com/Pwd9000-ML/docker-github-runner-linux).

 Welcome to Part 5 of my series: **Self Hosted GitHub Runner containers on Azure**.

 In the previous part of this series, we looked at how we can use **Azure-CLI** or CI/CD workflows in **GitHub** using **GitHub Actions** to **run** self hosted **GitHub runner** docker containers as **Azure Container instances (ACI)** in **Azure** from a remote **container registry** also hosted in Azure (ACR).

 Following on from the previous part we will now look at how we can use [Azure Container Apps (ACA)](https://docs.microsoft.com/en-gb/azure/container-apps/overview) to run images from the remote registry instead and also demonstrate how we can automatically scale our self hosted GitHub runners up and down based on load/demand, using **Kubernetes Event-driven Autoscaling (KEDA)**.

+**NOTE**: At the time of this writing Azure Container Apps supports:

+- Any **_Linux-based_** x86-64 (linux/amd64) container image
+- Containers from any public or private container registry

 ### Pre-Requisites